llm

 If you are considering hiring a specialist for this task or you are an engineer exploring a new profession, read our article on a role of a prompt engineer, their responsibilities and skills required.

 If you want to fine-tune a model, consider hiring experts with backgrounds in data science, data engineering, and/or ML engineering.
-Duly done, it may significantly improve the results.
+Properly done, it may significantly improve the results.
 SK Telecom, one of South Korea’s leading companies, customized the Claude model to enhance customer support workflows and improve service experiences by integrating industry-specific knowledge.
 The deployment of a fine-tuned Claude model boosted positive feedback on agent responses by 73 percent.

 LLM integration: when do you need it?